GSA/fedramp-gov/pages/tips-cues.md

 <div class="q3">
 <h3>TIP: CSPs should remember to consider alerts sent from the system (e.g., via email or text messages) and assess the needed protections of data in the alerts.</h3>
-Consult NIST 800-60 Volume II for datatypes and the categorization of the data.
+<p> Consult NIST 800-60 Volume II for datatypes and the categorization of the data.
 The categorization (Low, Moderate, or High) corresponds to the FedRAMP baseline of security controls (Low, Moderate, or High) that need to be applied to protect that data.
 The CSP may determine that changes need to be made to the alerts.
 For example, they may need to modify the contents of the alerts and keep the sensitive data within the boundary where the full set of security controls are being applied.
 (April 25, 2018)
 </p>
 </div>